psolm/.vim/README.md

 # .vim
-to apply change
+to apply change then
 cd ~
-git clone
+git clone then
 cp .vimrc ~